A New Theme - Destruction and Renewal - CycleBlaze

 Cycling was impossible during the periods of extreme smoke.
 Cyclists definitely shouldn't tour near wildfires while they are still out of control.
 It's just too smoky and unpredictable.
 The smoke is unhealthy and views are obscured.
 Roads and services are often closed or evacuated without notice.
 Immediately after the fire is an interesting time to see the result, but has the risk of smoke and blowing ash.

-This tour travels through giant wildfire burns 3 to 6 years after the flames were extinguished.
-Hazardous smoke and ash are long gone.
-Burned areas have new understory growth.
+This tour traveled through giant wildfire burns 3 to 6 years after the flames were extinguished.
+Hazardous smoke and ash were long gone.
+Most burned areas had new understory growth.
 Thanks to two wet winters the Sierra Nevada is no longer in a 1200 year drought.

-I could see similar scenes in Oregon, but I will drive to northern California to see the aftermath of two exceptional wildfires.
+I could see similar scenes in Oregon, but I drove to northern California to see the aftermath of two exceptional wildfires.

 Comment on this entry Comment 0